khanhdangag/rasa-demo/data/nlu/nlu.md

 ## intent:why_
 - why
-- why should I use rasa?
+- why should I use Enrollment bot?
 - why should I switch to rasa?
 - what's so great about using Rasa?
 - how is rasa's NLU better than [watson](current_api) 's